MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-support.md

 ---
-title: Concepts - Supported resource limits, VM sizes, and regions in AKS on Azure Stack HCI
+title: Tested resource limits, VM sizes, and regions on Azure Stack HCI
-description: Supported resource limits, VM sizes, and regions in AKS on Azure Stack HCI
+description: Tested resource limits, VM sizes, and regions in AKS on Azure Stack HCI
 author: mattbriggs
 ms.topic: conceptual
-ms.date: 02/03/2021
+ms.date: 02/03/2022
 ms.author: mabrigg
-ms.lastreviewed: 02/03/2021
+ms.lastreviewed: 02/03/2022
 ms.reviewer: mamezgeb
 ms.custom: references_regions

 ---

-# Supported resource limits, VM sizes, and regions
+# Tested resource limits, VM sizes, and regions on Azure Stack HCI
-## Maximum supported specifications
+## Maximum specifications

 Azure Kubernetes Service on Azure Stack HCI deployments have been validated with the following configuration and up to the specified maximums.
 Exceeding these maximums is at your own risk and might lead to unexpected behaviors and failures.
 This article provides some guidance to avoid common configuration mistakes and can help creating a larger configuration.
 If in doubt, contact your local Microsoft office for assistance or post in the AKS in the [Azure Stack HCI community](https://feedback.azure.com/d365community/search/?q=Azure+Kubernetes).